-During the past year we were required to conduct 0 Level 1 assessment(s).
-N/A Level 1 assessment(s) were completed.
-In addition, we were required to take N/A corrective actions and we completed N/A of these actions.
+During the past year we were required to conduct One Level 1 assessment(s).
+One Level 1 assessment(s) were completed.
+In addition, we were required to take corrective actions and we completed these actions.

-During the past year 0 Level 2 assessments were required to be completed for our water system.
-N/A Level 2 assessments were completed.
-In addition, we were required to take N/A corrective actions and we completed N/A of these actions.
+During the past year one Level 2 assessments were required to be completed for our water system.

+one Level 2 assessments were completed.
+In addition, we were required to take corrective actions and we completed these actions.